 A history of Oglebay

-The history of Oglebay can be traced to the late 1700s, when a frontiersman named Silas Zane was awarded a land grant of 400 rolling acres in northwestern Virginia.
+The history of Oglebay can be traced to the late 1700s, when a frontiersman named Silas Zane was awarded a land grant of 400 rolling acres in northwestern Virginia, now West Virginia.
 This land remained in the Zane family until 1812.
 Over the years, the land changed hands several times.
 By 1888, the owner of record was A. Allen Howell, the father of Sallie Howell Oglebay.
-When Earl W. Oglebay purchased Waddington Farm from his mother-in-law’s estate in 1900, the property was just a 25-acre tract, but the astute Cleveland industrialist gradually developed the property until the farm was almost twice as large as the original land grant.
+When Earl W. Oglebay purchased Waddington Farm from his father-in-law’s estate in 1900, the property was just a 25-acre tract, but the astute Cleveland industrialist gradually developed the property until the farm was almost twice as large as the original land grant.

 Upon his death in 1926, Mr. Oglebay willed his property to the people of Wheeling, for as long as they “shall operate it for public recreation.”
 In July 1928, the property was accepted as Oglebay Park on behalf of the people and placed under the governing hand of the Wheeling Park Commission.
 During the 1930s, numerous improvement projects were completed through federal relief programs.
 A Civilian Conservation Corps Camp of about 200 young men was located in the beech woods where the former Caddy Camp building stands.
 Gifts and loans were solicited to match the Works Progress Administration funds, making possible the building of nature trails and roads, picnic sites, cabins, tennis courts, an outdoor theater, Camp Russel, and the entire Crispin Center area.